 Once all that is done, now you can set up your tracking.
 I created this blog post with more of a focus on Google Ads as that was what I needed it for.
 But with this tracking approach, you can set up tracking for all sorts of platforms.

 For Google Analytics, simply set up a destination goal using the Thank You page as the destination.
 So whenever a user books a meeting using Calendly, they will be redirected to the thank you page which will generate a conversion.
-The bonus with this approach is that it accurately tracks the original source of traffic, which was the main issue I was having with the other tracking methods.

 Step 4 – Start Tracking Bookings